TosbackCgusBridge-Bot/CGUs-versions/Starbucks/Terms of Service.md

 Please read the Privacy Policy carefully to understand how Starbucks collects, uses and discloses personally identifiable information from its users.
 By accessing or using the Sites, you consent to all actions that we take with respect to your data consistent with our Privacy Policy.

 **Starbucks Cards.
-Starbucks Rewards™ Program**
+Starbucks® Rewards Program**

-Starbucks may allow you to purchase Starbucks stored value cards ("Starbucks Cards") or register for its Starbucks Rewards™ ("Rewards Program") program through the Sites.
+Starbucks may allow you to purchase Starbucks stored value cards (“Starbucks Cards”) or register for its Starbucks® Rewards (“Rewards Program”) program through the Sites.
 Please refer to the Starbucks Card Terms &.
-Conditions for more information about the terms, conditions and policies that apply to your purchase and use of Starbucks Cards. and to the Starbucks Rewards Terms of Use for more information about the terms, conditions and policies that apply to your registration and use of the Starbucks Rewards program.
+Conditions for more information about the terms, conditions and policies that apply to your purchase and use of Starbucks Cards. and to the Starbucks Rewards Terms of Use for more information about the terms, conditions and policies that apply to your registration and use of the Rewards Program.

 **Email Communications**